mynksnh/ArchKatas2022/Readme.md

 ## Architecture Approach
-+ We begin eith identifying the significant architecture characteristics relevant to our proposed solution, these will be the driving factors that impact our design and architecure decisions
++ We begin with identifying the significant architecture characteristics relevant to our proposed solution, these will be the driving factors that impact our design and architecure decisions
 + We will use the C4 model to describe our solution initially treating the system as black box while identifying external actors and use cases.
 At each subsequent level we will zoom into the black box to describe the containers, its consitituent components, their inter-dependencies and communcation mechanisms
 + We use the event storming process to determine the bounded contexts and aggregates within the proposed system.
 + We will compose the architecture as a set of cohesive microservices with both synchronous and event driven communication mechanisms.
 We will desribe these microservices in a tool and technology agnostic manner, see [ADR1 - Microservices Architecture](ADRs/ADR01-Microservices-architecture.md).